ricardoheras/ricardoheras.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
 Welcome to my website!
 I am a PhD student in theoretical physics at the University of Birmingham.
 <!-- Freeman Dyson letter.
 Remember!.-->

 My research explores the fascinating links between quantum mechanics and classical electrodynamics, particularly the topological and geometric phenomena that connect them, such as the Aharonov-Bohm effect, geometric phases, magnetic monopoles, and related ideas.

-More generally, my interest in physics stems from ideas that seem true, beautiful, and necessary to me.
-Physics is my adventure, and creation is its reward.
+ More generally, I am drawn to ideas in physics that strike me as true, beautiful, and necessary.
+Physics is my adventure!